 Job Location: NASA’s Kennedy Space Center, FL

-Job type: Regular, Full-time
+Job Type: Regular, FT

 Job Classification: Exempt

-Where to apply: imssfl.com
+Where to Apply: imssfl.com

 IMSS is an Equal Opportunity Employer and Drug-Free Workplace